Timelines for Implementing New and Revised

 This update outlines GEC’s general process and timeline for implementing new and revised standards in EPEAT.
-It also provides anticipated timelines specific to the UL 110 Standard for Mobile Phones, the NSF 426 Server Standard, the IEEE 1680.1 Revision for Computers and Laptops, the IEEE 1680.2a Imaging Equipment Amendment and the IEEE 1680.3a Television Amendment.
+It also provides anticipated timelines specific to the NSF 426 Server Standard and the IEEE 1680.1 Revision for Computers and Laptops.

 The Green Electronics Council (GEC) assists standards development organizations (SDOs) in their development of IT sustainability standards for use in EPEAT.

 For GEC to consider the use of any standard in EPEAT, the standard must have been developed through a process that is open, balanced, and transparent.
 In addition, the standards development process must allow all interested stakeholders the opportunity to review and provide input.
 GEC only implements standards in EPEAT that have been developed in this manner, which are “voluntary, consensus-based standards.”

 The typical timelines for new and revised standards implementation in EPEAT are outlined by EPEAT policies.
 See P 21, Procedure for Implementing New Standards, and P31, Implementing Updated Standards on the EPEAT Registry.
 These implementation timelines begin when a standard is published by an SDO.

 Published Standards Implementation Process Overview

 EPEAT Registry “opens to manufacturers.”
 During Process Step 1, the EPEAT Registry is open exclusively to manufacturers, and products are not publicly searchable.
 At this time, manufacturers are able to add information about products that meet the new or revised standard.

 Process Step 2